IssaihPerez/Capstone-2025/index.md

 I developd a DriverPass system that integrated multiple DMV databases and licensed driving instructor accounts.
 The application allowed users to shcedule appointments with available instructors and access official DMV study materials, offering a streamlined exdperience for individuals preparing for their driving exams.

+### ***Security***
+Security has been a key theme across several projects.
+In one, I built an SSL BootSpring Appliction Server using the SHA-256 Cipher Algorithm to encrypt files with a checksum signature for better security.
+I also utilized a Dependency Check tool to analyze and address vulnerabilities in third party libraries, updating insecure packages, or suppressing false positives where appropriate.
+This helped minimize my project's security flaws and practiced defensive design techniques when developing code.
+In another project, I developed an Appointment Test class that allowed users to schedule future appointments with verification steps like ID numbers and descriptions.
+To test this application, I used JUnit testing o findividual components, combining manual and automated methods to ensure robust input validation and reduce potential vulnerabilities from unauthorized access or faulty logic.